5 things you should consider before choosing a digital nomad way

 Can going to the cinema during office hours get boring?

-You might also consider searching for a working spot at a co-working space in the long run if you are not a full-time traveller.
-Yet again, it depends if you like the company there and the rent price suits your financial flow.
+You might also consider searching for a working spot at a co-working space in the long run if you are not a full-time traveler.
+Again, it depends if you like the company there and the rent price suits your financial flow.

-Bringing your laptop and staying connected when everyone else is having fun
+Bringing your laptop and stay connected when everyone else is having fun

 You might not have a permanent residency, especially if you’re a true digital nomad

-As a digital nomad you must love the dynamic lifestyle, otherwise, you don’t fit the description.
+As a digital nomad you must love the dynamic lifestyle.
+Otherwise, you don’t fit the description.
 The other side of the medal is the same, and the truth is, the income of most of the digital nomads is unstable, as well as options for accommodation.
 You must be aware that you might struggle to rent a place for a year or even half a year unless you have some decent savings.
-Landlords at certain locations (for example, Vilnius) will very unlikely rent a place for a month and especially for a decent price.
+Landlords at specific locations (for example, Vilnius) will very unlikely rent a place for a month and especially for a fair price.
 Living with a bunch of friends in a bohemian 5-room apartment is another option, but everything like that has its pros and cons.
-However, having such initiatives as CouchSurfing can totally change the approach to your digital nomad life – all you need is just to message the right people with the same approach!
+However, having such initiatives as CouchSurfing can change the approach to your digital nomad life – all you need is to message the right people with the same approach!